 There are three key things that impact the flavor and characteristics of wine and other liquids like specialty cooking oils.
 Each of the factors contribute to making an open bottle of wine go bad over time.
 The three factors include:

-When all three of these factors are in play, the wine flavor can degrade rather quickly.
-How quickly the wine goes bad depends on how extreme, and for how long, the wine is subjected to one or all three of these issues.
+When all three of these factors are in play, the wine flavor can degrade quickly.
+How quickly the wine goes bad depends on how extreme, and for how long, the wine is subjected to one or all three of these issues!

 Here's how each factor affects wine - and more specifically - an open bottle of wine, causing the wine to go bad.
-You don't have to be a scientist to know what's going on, and you don't have to dig a wine cellar to prevent bad things from happening!
+You don't have to be a scientist to know what's going on, and you don't have to build an expensive wine cellar to prevent bad things from happening!

 There is no question that warmer temperatures affect - and degrade - wine flavor.
 This is why wine cellars and wine fridges exist!
-These are places to store wine that are cool and dry.
+These are places to store wine that keeps the bottles cool and dry.
 The best temperature to store bottles of wine is around mid 50 degrees.

-But, you need to be careful, as warm temperatures can mean anything above 70 degrees.
+But, you need to be careful, as "warm temperatures" in this context can mean anything above 70 degrees.
 This is the "danger zone", according to Wine Enthusiast and their excellent article "At What Temperature Does Wine Spoil."

 If you're the type who ages their wine in the back seat of your car on the way home from the store, you'll also enjoy this Wine Folly article "Your Bottle May Be Suffering From Wine Heat Damage."

 What to do?
-Here's what you can do to prevent your open bottle of wine cool.
+Here's what you can do to keep your open bottle of wine cool.
 This list is price descending, for those people (like us) on a budget:

 Yep, sunlight hurts, too.
 Not only does direct sunlight heat the wine (see above for damage due to warm temps), it also exposes the wine to harmful UV rays.
 Exposure to direct sunlight can begin to break down the wine structure inside the bottle.
 The result is premature aging - and who wants that in their life?